Microsoft has recently launched two critical updates for Windows 7 and 8.1 that collect telemetry data.

 From a technical point of view, both KB2952664 As well as the KB2976978, for systems running Windows 7 and Windows 8.1 respectively, were available for download, but as optional updates.
-However, both updates from optional were marked as critical by the company, which means they will be installed on all devices through Windows Update.
+But both updates from optional have been marked as critical by the company, meaning they will be installed on all devices via the Windows Update.

 Similarly, Windows 7 and 8.1 acquire Microsoft telemetry services.